TIY-Q2-ROR-CHS-2014/Miscellaneous/5-6-Student_Homework_Tracker.md

 We are going to be creating a project to keep track of your homework submissions.
 You will have user authentication to control user homework submissions.
 A user will submit many assignments as well.
 The format of the data will be based on Iron Yard location.
 I should be able to make as many TIY locations as I want.
 Each location will also have an unlimited number of classes.
 For instance, if we open a back-end class in the future using Clojure, I should be able to add that as a cohort.
 Each student (during user registration) should be able to select multiple locations/cohorts to assign themselves to.

-There will also be an admin user (the instructor!) that is there to grade the homework assignments as complete or incomplete.
+There will also be an admin user (the instructor/TA!) that is there to grade the homework assignments as complete or incomplete.
 The instructor should register just like any other user.
 They will have to select locations/cohorts.
 The difference is there should be an admin interface.
 Any pre-existing admin should be able to edit any user and make them an admin.

+When an instructor/TA views a cohort, they should be able to see all students and homeworks for the cohorts they are assigned to.
+When they click into a homework assignment, they should be able to view the comment stream and add whatever they deem necessary.
+If an additional student views the cohort, they should be able to see the assignments, BUT NOT THE HOMEWORK SUBMISSIONS. https://github.com/ryanb/cancan - That gem may help with that

 As a student, when submitting homework, I should be able to fill out all necessary information as well as adding any links deemed necessary.
 I should be able to edit this homework as well if the instructor requests additional information.